Coronavirus testing: What we know so far

 The self-isolation instruction is also in force if someone in your home suffers symptoms that could be Covid-19.

-But the Government has vowed to rapidly increase testing for healthcare staff after it emerged that around one-in-four of the workforce are off sick or self-isolating.
+But the Government has vowed to rapidly increase testing for healthcare staff, with more than 2,000 frontline NHS workers tested so far.

-Professor Yvonne Doyle, medical director of PHE, has also admitted doctors could be spreading the disease to patients while not displaying symptoms, since it can take three to five days for anyone infected to show outward signs in the majority of cases.
+Professor Yvonne Doyle, medical director of PHE, said there is currently capacity for around 3,000 tests for frontline staff, which will increase.

 Some experts think mass testing of the community must be a priority in order to ease the lockdown restrictions.